-The GED exam is fully computerized and the four modules are covering the subject areas of Social Studies, Math (Mathematical Reasoning), Science, and Language (RLA-Reasoning through Language Arts).
+The GED exam is fully computerized, and the four modules address the academic subject areas of Social Studies, Math (Mathematical Reasoning), Science, and Language (RLA-Reasoning through Language Arts).

-As said earlier, you have the option to take these four modules one (or more) at a time and in any order you prefer.
+You have the option to take these four GED modules one (or more) at a time and in any order you prefer.